captn3m0/captn3m0.github.com/pages/setup.md

 [g300s]: http://support.logitech.com/en_us/product/g300s-gaming-mouse "Lots of buttons, which I use for my window manager"
 [x100]: https://secure.logitech.com/en-hk/product/x100-mobile-wireless-speaker "Its not very loud, but very good for indoor use"
 [quickfire]: http://gaming.coolermaster.com/en/products/keyboards/rapid-i/ "The backlighting on this keyboard is insanely customizable"
-[thunderclap]: http://www.speedcubereview.com/qiyi-thunderclap.html "My backup cube is a really old DaYan Guhong"
+[thunderclap]: http://www.speedcubereview.com/qiyi-thunderclap.html "No backup cubes at present"
 [arch]: https://www.archlinux.org/ "Rolling, lightweight distro for Linux"
 [i3]: http://i3wm.org/ "i3 is a tiling window manager"
 [neovim]: http://neovim.io/ "Fork of vim for modern platforms"